bcandraas/Data-Analyst-Portfolio/README.md

 Data visualization dashboard to a movie and TV show dataset using Tableau and Google Data Studio.

 ## Project 4 - Churn Analysis

+This project is about Internet Providers Customer Churn Analysis.
+This company needs recommendation to reduce the churn rate because it has 58% churn rate on this 3-month dataset which is a bad thing for internet service provider company that have services based on subscription.

 ## Project 5 - KPI Monitoring Dashboard